isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="24"}
 24. This is not a problem where parties have decided on a set of institutional rules, but it does become critical in the context of multi-party ad hoc arbitration situations where –

-<br>a.	there is no agreed mechanism for the constitution of the arbitral tribunal, and
+a.	there is no agreed mechanism for the constitution of the arbitral tribunal, and

-<br>b.	where the parties’ inability to agree on the appointment of their arbitrators would invariably lead to disagreement and delays in commencing the proceedings.
+b.	where the parties’ inability to agree on the appointment of their arbitrators would invariably lead to disagreement and delays in commencing the proceedings.

 {:start="25"}
 25. This invariably adds to costs, and unnecessary time spent on process and procedure, when the parties really ought to get into the heart of the substance of the dispute and resolve those disputes.